gradio-app/gradio-discord-bot/README.md

 - 🔢 Do math calculations
 - 🖼️ Generate images

 All for free and without having to code anything!
+Installation instructions are below, or you can try it out right now in the #gradio-bot-playground channel in [the Hugging Face Discord](https://discord.gg/Q7ZSBrZHjx).

-## Installation
+## Installing in your own Discord Server

 Installing the Gradio Discord Bot is very simple: